Battle of Saipan: History and geography

 Saipan is a volcanic island with diverse terrain well suited for defense.
 It is approximately 47 sqmi, (Note: Post-war estimates range from 46 square miles to 48.
 Hallas 2019 points out that most historians describing the battle state that the island is substantially larger.
 For example, McManus 2021, Shaw, Nalty & Turnbladh 1989 state that it is 72, Goldberg 2007 says 75, and Crowl 1993 says 85 square miles.)

 and has a volcanic core surrounded by limestone.
 In the center of the island is Mount Tapotchau, which rises to 1554 ft.
 From the mountain, a high ridge ran northward about 7 mi to Mount Marpi.
 This area was filled with caves and ravines concealed by forest and brush, and the mountainous terrain would force tanks to stay on the island's few roads, which were poorly constructed.

-The southern half of the island was where the principal airfield of the Marianas, Aslito Field, was located.
+The principal airfield of the Marianas, Aslito Field, was located on the southern half of the island.
 It served as a repair stop and transit hub for Japanese aircraft headed toward other parts of the Pacific.

-This half of the island was flatter but covered with sugar cane fields because the island's economy became focused on sugar production after the Japanese government had taken over Saipan from Germany in 1914.
-Seventy percent of Saipan's acreage was dedicated to sugar cane.
+This half of the island was flatter, but covered with sugarcane fields because the island's economy became focused on sugar production after the Japanese government had taken over Saipan from Germany in 1914.
+About 70% of Saipan's acreage was dedicated to sugarcane.
 It was so plentiful that a narrow-gauge railway was built around the perimeter of the island to facilitate its transportation.
-These cane fields were an obstacle to attackers: they were difficult to maneuver in and provided concealment for the defenders.
+These cane fields were an obstacle to attackers; they were difficult to maneuver in and provided concealment for the defenders.

 Saipan was the first island during the Pacific War where the United States forces encountered a substantial Japanese civilian population, and the first where U. S. Marines fought around urban areas.
-Approximately 26,000 to 28,000 civilians lived on the island, primarily serving the sugar industry.
-The majority of them were Japanese subjects, most of whom were from Okinawa and Korea; a minority were Chamorro people.
+About 26,000 to 28,000 civilians lived on the island, primarily serving the sugar industry.
+Most of them were Japanese subjects, primarily from Okinawa and Korea; a minority was Chamorro people.
 The largest towns on the island were the administrative center of Garapan, which had a population of 10,000, Charan Kanoa, and Tanapag.
-They were on the western coast of the island, which was where the best landing beaches for an invasion were.
+They were on the western coast of the island, which was where the best landing beaches for an invasion were located.